 The school's homeless liaison plays a vital role in ensuring that children and youth experiencing homelessness enroll and succeed in school.
 The McKinney-Vento Act requires that every school district appoint a homeless liaison who serves as the link between homeless families and school staff, district personnel, shelter workers, and social-service providers.

-If you would like more information, please contact Emily Meininger, Atlas Homeless Liaison at emily.meininger@atlaspublic.org or (314) 437-4898.
+If you would like more information or need assistance, please contact Emily Meininger, Atlas Homeless Liaison at emily.meininger@atlaspublic.org or (314) 928-6657.

 To speak with Missouri's Homeless Liaison, call (573) 522-8763.